-When you retire from the university, participation in the healthcare and dependent care FSAs ends as of your date of retirement.
+When you retire from the university, participation in the Healthcare and Dependent Care FSAs will end as of your date of retirement.

-For the healthcare FSA only, you can extend the amount of time you have to incur eligible expenses by electing COBRA continuation coverage through WEX on a monthby-month basis through December 31 of the year you retire.
+For the Healthcare FSA only, you can extend the amount of time you have to incur eligible expenses by electing COBRA continuation coverage through WEX on a monthby-month basis through December 31 of the year you retire.
 You will receive a COBRA notice, election form, and instructions from WEX.

-Regardless of whether you choose to continue enrollment through COBRA, claims for expenses must be submitted by the deadline of the following plan year (February 28 for Healthcare FSA claims; April 15 for Dependent Care FSA claims.
+Regardless of whether you choose to continue enrollment through COBRA, claims for expenses must be submitted by the deadline of the following plan year (February 28 for Healthcare FSA claims; April 15 for Dependent Care FSA claims).
 Any unclaimed funds after these dates will be forfeited, and per IRS rules, cannot be returned to you.